MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMClientPushInstallation.md

 When you configure client push installation for a site, the client installation automatically runs on the computers that Configuration Manager discovered within the site's configured boundaries when those boundaries are part of a boundary group.
 You can also start a client push installation by running the Client Push Installation Wizard for a specific collection or resource within a collection.

-For more information about how to install clients, see [How to Install Clients on Windows-Based Computers in Configuration Manager](https://go.microsoft.com/fwlink/?LinkId=247203) on TechNet.
+For more information about how to install clients, see [How to Install Clients on Windows-Based Computers in Configuration Manager](https://docs.microsoft.com/mem/configmgr/core/clients/deploy/deploy-clients-to-windows-computers).

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.